DerrickJFoster/ironximpact/README.md

 # ironximpact

-IronxImpact website
+IronxImpact personal website

 User stories:

 User can sign up for updates
 User can watch live streams
 User can see twitter posts

 ![Wireframe](IronxImpact.png)